00neo/terminal/README.md

 ### Hi there 👋
+Just wanna say thanks for all the support, I will add more feautures soon!

 <!--
 **StuckInPlace/stuckinplace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.